What are the types of paid visibility in digital advertising?

 Google Local Services

-Google recently launched a new pay-per-lead service for select markets and select industries.
-This new service is called Google Local Services and allows businesses to be “Google Guaranteed”.
+Google recently launched a new pay-per-lead service for select markets and selected industries.
+This new service is called Google Local Services and allows businesses to be “Google Guaranteed.”

-In order to have the “Google Guaranteed” stamp of approval and be able to take advantage of Local Services, businesses must pass a screening process.
-This process includes verification of licenses, insurances, and third party employee background checks for any employees that will serve clients at their homes.
+To have the “Google Guaranteed” stamp of approval and be able to take advantage of Local Services, businesses must pass a screening process.
+This process includes verifying licenses, insurance, and third-party employee background checks for any employees serving clients at their homes.

 Customers benefit from using a Google Guaranteed company as they receive a satisfaction guarantee.
 Google covers claims up to the invoice amount, with a lifetime cap of $2,000.